PyUtilib/pyutilib.virtualenv/tests/README.txt

 .
 Verify that the CMD files are localized after installation.
 .
 Verify that the CMD files are localized after update.

+11. setenv SSG_USERNAME foobar
+    ../scripts/vpy_install --config test5.ini

+.
+Verify that pyutilib.plugin.core is checked out in python/src
+.
+Verify that the 'foobar' user does not have commit priviledges